 Saved for a Purpose

-But, you have also been saved to God’s purpose and mission of reconciliation.
+But, you have also been saved to God’s purpose and mission of making disciples.
 You have a new purpose, a new calling.
 Good works can’t save you.
 Instead, they are actually the result of being saved:

 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 (Ephesians 2:10)

 Now we come full circle to where we started.
 God has saved us, and now we're His ambassadors to the world!

 “ … He has committed to us the word of reconciliation.
 Therefore, we are ambassadors for Christ, as though God were making an appeal through us; we beg you on behalf of Christ, be reconciled to God.” (emphasis added)